lucassbarcelos/learn--typegraphql/README.md

-# TypeGraphQL & TypeORM Example
+# TypeGraphQL & TypeORM Example Apllyed for Cuidas

-How To Build a GraphQL API with TypeGraphQL and TypeORM.
-Read the [article](https://blog.logrocket.com/how-build-graphql-api-typegraphql-typeorm/).

 **How to use:**